mawrkus/k8s-airways/README.md

 ## ✈️  Usage

-⚠️ **Be careful, once clicked on the revision in the last column, the rollback will be triggered without any confirmation!**
+⚠️ **BE CAREFUL: once clicked on the revision in the last column, the rollback will be triggered without any confirmation.** ⚠️

 - Without providing a config file for your projects, you can browse: